Liberty Broadcasting System

-The Liberty Broadcasting System (commonly referred to simply as Liberty; sometimes referred to as LBS, Liberty Radio or the Liberty Radio Network) was a U.S. radio network of the late 1940s and early 1950s founded by Gordon McLendon, which mainly broadcast live recreations of Major League Baseball games, by following the action via Western Union ticker reports.
+The Liberty Broadcasting System (commonly referred to simply as Liberty; also known as Liberty Radio or the Liberty Radio Network; informally abbreviated as LBS) was a U.S. radio network of the late 1940s and early 1950s founded by Gordon McLendon & his father, B.R.
+McLendon, through their Dallas, Texas-based broadcasting company, Trinity Broadcasting Corporation (no relation to the Trinity Broadcasting Network (TBN)), which mainly broadcast live recreations of Major League Baseball games, by following the action via Western Union ticker reports.
 The sound effects were very realistic, and many listeners were not aware the broadcasters were not announcing the action live.
 At that time some major league teams and almost all minor league baseball clubs used recreations of their road games as an economy measure.